smethwick/tubes-redux/README.md

 # "i sure hope someone asked for this!"

-tubes redux is the world's first good irc client, with a strong focus on not confusing the hell out of people who haven't used irc before.
+tubes redux is _the_ irc client. it runs in your web browser, sorry about that.

 ## you're gonna have to wait a little bit